 One final option is just a variation on the trench.
 It can not only be really fast and keep your pack light, but it also makes a great addition to any of the options above as a kitchen area on longer trips.

 To make it, you’ll want a tarp shelter, like the Front Range.
 First, stomp out your platform so you have solid points to stake it out and a really solid point for the center pole.
 You can do this at the natural level you stomp down to, or dig in a bit for some added protection.
 I find it easiest to then pitch the tarp, unzip it, and simply dig out the floor area to your desired specifications.
 The key here is not compromising the center column or side stake-out points.
-The popular options are bench areas for sitting or sleeping and/or a cooking shelf, along with numerous min-shelves for storing any number of things.
+The popular options are bench areas for sitting or sleeping and/or a cooking shelf, along with numerous mini-shelves for storing any number of things.
 Being able to stand/sit up while sheltered is a real decadence and can dramatically increase the comfort and enjoyment of any trip.

 When You’re Done

 There are seemingly infinite variations on these ideas, so this is by no means a finite list of methodologies or types of shelters.
 Any one of these are a great place to start though.
 Be sure to take an afternoon and try these ideas out before you’re relying on them to survive the night.
-Snow shelters are a ton of fun when the consequences are zero, and you will most certainly learn a thing or two that will make your first night winter camping a lot more enjoyable than you ever thought possible.
+Snow shelters are a ton of fun when the consequences are low, and you will most certainly learn a thing or two that will make your first night winter camping a lot more enjoyable than you thought possible.